mspnp/iaas-landing-zone-baseline/04-subscription-vending-execute.md

 # Deploy a new application landing zone [Platform team]

 As the platform team, you've [received a request from a new workload team](./03-subscription-vending-request.md) looking to stand up an application landing zone.
-Let's run this through a manual subscription vending process and hand the keys to the subscription back over to the application team.
+Let's run this through a mock subscription vending process and hand the keys to the subscription back over to the application team.

 ## Subscription vending

 The process below is manual in this deployment guide, it's likely your platform team has [automated](https://learn.microsoft.com/azure/architecture/landing-zones/subscription-vending) your [subscription vending process](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/design-area/subscription-vending).
+For this deployment guide, you are not expected to use your existing subscription vending process.

 ## Expected results